 How to Unblock a Drain: A Practical Guide

-A blocked drain can be a major inconvenience, but the good news is that there are a number of ways you can unblock it yourself without having to call a plumber.
-Here’s a practical guide to help you get your drains flowing freely again.
+A blocked drain can be a major inconvenience in your plumbing system, but the good news is that there are a number of ways you can unblock it yourself without having to call a plumber.
+Here’s a practical guide to help you get your clogged drains flowing freely again.

 Before you begin, gather the tools you’ll need.
 This will include a plunger, a drain snake, a bucket, rubber gloves, baking soda, and white vinegar.
-If the blockage is severe, you may also need a plumbing auger or a commercial drain cleaning product.
+If the blockage is severe, you may also need a plumbing auger, also known as a drain auger, or a commercial chemical drain cleaner product.

 The first tool you should use to unblock a drain is a plunger.
 Simply place the plunger over the drain and push down firmly, creating suction to clear the blockage.
-Be sure to keep the plunger submerged in water while you work.
+Be sure to keep the plunger submerged in boiling water while you work, as this can help to loosen any stubborn debris.
 If the plunger doesn’t clear the blockage, move on to the next step.

-If the DIY solution doesn’t work, you can try using a commercial drain cleaner.
+If the DIY solution doesn’t work, you can try using a commercial chemical drain cleaner.
 Be sure to read the instructions carefully and wear gloves to protect your skin.
-These products can be harsh, so use them with caution.
+These products can be harsh, so use them with caution, as improper use could lead to further plumbing problems.

-If the blockage is severe and the plunger, DIY solution, and commercial drain cleaner don’t work, you may need to use a plumbing auger.
+If the blockage is severe and the plunger, DIY solution, and chemical drain cleaner don’t work, you may need to use a plumbing auger.
 A plumbing auger is a specialized tool that can be used to remove blockages that are deep in the pipes.
-We’ve written another piece on how to use a plumbing auger.
+We’ve written another piece on how to use a plumbing auger for effective results.

 Once the blockage has been removed, it’s important to clean up any debris that may have been dislodged.
 Use a bucket to remove any debris that may have been pulled out of the drain, and be sure to properly dispose of it.